iain-burge/QuantumShapleyValueAlgorithm/README.md

 ### Random Voting Games & Quantum Shapley Values

-The followinf results report random voting games and uses our quantum algorithm to estimate the Shapley value of each player.
-It then performs some basic data analysis on the predictions.
+The following script reports the results of precessing a random voting game, using our quantum algorithm to estimate the Shapley value of each player.
+It also performs some basic data analysis on the predictions.

 #### Import Libraries